mendax1234/Mach-V/README.md

-# Hydra-V
+# Mach-V

-**Hydra-V** is an open-source RISC-V processor implementation targeting the Digilent **Nexys 4** FPGA.
+**Mac-V** is an open-source RISC-V processor implementation targeting the Digilent **Nexys 4** FPGA.
 The project aims to evolve from a standard 5-stage pipeline into a Superscalar, Out-of-Order (OoO), and Multi-core architecture.

 Current status: **RV32IM Pipelined Core running CoreMark.**